bzminer/bzminer/README.md

 mistaken for a stalled miner. `End` returns to following the newest line.

+**Selecting and copying text keeps working too.** Scrolling and selecting are separate actions, and where the terminal can serve both bzminer never takes the
+mouse: it asks the terminal to turn wheel ticks into key presses instead.
+That covers every Linux and macOS terminal, and on Windows every modern one — Windows Terminal, VS Code, ConEmu.
+Drag out a log line to paste into a bug report while the wheel still scrolls the pane.

-**Selecting and copying text keeps working too.** Scrolling and selecting are separate actions and bzminer does not take the mouse away from your terminal to get the wheel: on Windows the console's own quick-edit selection stays on, and elsewhere the terminal is asked to translate wheel ticks into key presses.
-So you can drag out a log line to paste into a bug report while the wheel still scrolls the pane. (`BZ_MOUSE=1` switches to full mouse reporting, which adds click events at the cost of drag-selection — you should not need it.)
+The old Windows console window (`conhost`, still the default on Windows 10) is the exception.
+It cannot translate wheel ticks, and it hands a program the wheel only with its own quick-edit selection switched off, so there the two really are exclusive — and the wheel wins.
+Set `BZ_MOUSE=0` to keep selection instead, or run bzminer under Windows Terminal and have both. (`BZ_MOUSE=1` goes the other way and takes the mouse everywhere, which adds click events at the cost of drag-selection — you should not need it.)

 ### Commands